Head of Household Exemption from Wage Garnishment in Florida

 Head of Household vs. Tax Dependent

-Only One Spouse Per Household
+Only One Head of Household Per Family

-The $750 Per Week Threshold
+What Is the $750 Per Week Threshold?

-Waiver of the Head of Household Exemption
+How Can the Head of Household Exemption Be Waived?

 Challenging an Invalid Waiver